 Coding for physician work associated with skin biopsies (e.g. CPT codes 11100 or 11101)

 Skin biopsy procedures are frequently needed to confirm the nature of a presenting clinical problem.
 In other instances, suspicious lesions are encountered in the course of a skin examination, which may be unrelated to the presenting problem.

-The physician pre-service work will include: discussion of the probable diagnoses and indication for the biopsy procedure, risks and benefits; description of the biopsy procedure method, and expected result or scar.
-In addition, a patient agreement/informed consent must be obtained and staff must be advised for preparation of patient and necessary anesthetic, supplies and instrument tray preparation.
+Discussion with the patient will include: Indication for biopsy procedure, risks, and benefits; description of biopsy procedure method, and expected result and/or scarring.
+In addition, the patient agreement/informed consent is obtained and staff is advised for preparation of patient and necessary anesthetic, supplies, and instrument tray preparation.

-The intra-service work can include: inspection and palpation of the lesion to assess depth and to select the most representative lesion or site to obtain the specimen; cleansing of the biopsy site with suitable antiseptic; injection of appropriate local anesthetic; scrubbing and gloving by physician; application of sterile drape; obtain skin specimen with scalpel, skin punch or suitable instrument, depending on depth and amount of tissue needed; collection of specimen in labeled container; undermine wound edges as needed to facilitate repair; suture as necessary to approximate wound edges or achieve hemostasis with pressure, chemical or electrocautery, or application of topical hemostatic agents, e.g. Gelfoam or Surgicel; application of Steri-Strips or antibiotic ointment and sterile dressing.
+The intra-service work can include: Inspection and palpation of the lesion to assess depth and to select the most representative lesion or site to obtain the specimen; cleansing of the biopsy site with suitable antiseptic; injection of appropriate local anesthetic; scrubbing and gloving by the physician; application of sterile drape; obtain skin specimen with scalpel, skin punch or suitable instrument, depending on depth and amount of tissue needed; collection of specimen in labeled container; undermine wound edges as needed to facilitate repair; suture as necessary to approximate wound edges or achieve hemostasis with pressure, chemical or electrocautery, or application of topical hemostatic agents, e.g. Gelfoam or Surgicel; application of Steri-Strips or antibiotic ointment and sterile dressing.

 The fact the patient is “new” to the provider is not sufficient alone to justify reporting an E/M service on the same DOS as a minor surgical procedure.